bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/cmake.md

 Hebasto has a branch he has been PRing into his own repo.
 Opened a huge CMake PR for Bitcoin core.

-Introducing it chunk by chink on his own repo
+Introducing it chunk by chunk on his own repo

 QT and GUIX is after that